Body Fat Percentage Chart: Healthy Ranges by Age and Gender

 Your body fat consists of two types: essential fat and storage fat.
 Essential fat is the minimum amount of fat your body needs to function properly.
 It is found in your brain, bone marrow, nerves, cell membranes, and organs.
 For men, essential fat is approximately 2 to 5 percent of body weight.
 For women, it is 10 to 13 percent, higher because of fat required for reproductive function, breast tissue, and hormone production.

 Storage fat is the fat that accumulates under your skin (subcutaneous fat) and around your organs (visceral fat).
-While some storage fat is healthy and serves as energy reserves, insulation, and organ protection, excess storage fat, particularly visceral fat, is associated with increased health risks including cardiovascular disease, type 2 diabetes, and certain cancers.
+While some storage fat is normal and serves as energy reserves, insulation, and organ protection, excess abdominal or visceral fat is associated with higher cardiometabolic risk.

 Estimate your current body fat level with our Body Fat Calculator, which uses multiple measurement methods for the most reliable estimate.